caravagn/GBM-Stat-testing/README.md

 # GBM-Stat-testing
-Statistical testing for GBM Margin/ Primary tumours
+Statistical testing for GBM data.
+See files named "[Script] ..." that should be run in order.